HandBrake/HandBrake-docs/CONTRIBUTING.markdown

 If you are unfamiliar with Markdown and would like to know more, GitHub has a guide called [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) that may be helpful.

 TODO: Notes on preferred Markdown style, features to avoid (ideally just disable them).
-TODO: Notes on formatting multi-platform (Linux/OS X/Windows) sections?
+TODO: Notes on formatting multi-platform (Linux/OS X/Windows) sections

 ## Working with the source files

+### Getting the source

-If you're new to using Git or GitHub, check out [guides.github.com](https://guides.github.com/).
+If you're new to using Git or GitHub, check out [GitHub Guides](https://guides.github.com/) to get started.

-Every copy of the source files includes the tools needed to convert them into a collection of HTML documents:

-- Discount converts Markdown to HTML that you can view in your web browser
-- TODO: describe YAML tool if not processed by build script
-- TODO: describe build script, faux headers and footers to generate full local HTML?

 If you haven't already, [create a GitHub account](https://github.com/join) and fork [HandBrake/HandBrake-docs](https://github.com/HandBrake/HandBrake-docs/).

-Then clone your repository to your computer using `git clone --recursive` to make sure you get all the tools.
+Every copy of the source files includes third-party tools needed build the HTML documentation from the Markdown source.
+Make sure you clone your fork to your computer using `git clone --recursive` to get all the tools.

-Discount must be built from its source code before it can be used to convert our Markdown to HTML.
-Run the command `build-tools` from the `tools` directory to build it.
-TODO: update if other tools are required.
+### Building

+Run `build-tools` from the main directory to build all associated third-party tools.

-Once the tools are built, run the `build-docs` command from the main directory to copy all Markdown documents in the `source` directory to the `docs` directory and create HTML versions.
-Open `docs/index.html` in your web browser to view.
+Once the tools are built, run `build-docs` from the main directory to build the HTML documentation in the `docs` directory.
+You may now view and interact with the documentation by opening `docs/index.html` in your web browser.

+Security restrictions in modern web browsers may prevent web fonts from displaying properly when viewing local files.
+One workaround is to serve the files instead of opening them directly.
+From the `docs` directory, run `python -m http.server 8000 || python -m SimpleHTTPServer 8000` and then open `http://localhost:8000` in your web browser.

+### Editing

+Before editing the documentation, first create and switch to an appropriately named local branch to track your changes (e.g. `git checkout master; git checkout --branch revise-download-instructions`).
+This allows you to make as many changes as you like without affecting the `master` branch, and helps identify groups of changes when submitting pull requests later on.

-Every time you make a change, you can preview it by running the `build-docs` command and opening the desired document in your web browser.
+To make a change, edit the appropriate file(s) in the `source` directory.
+Run `build-docs` again from the main directory to rebuild the HTML documentation in `docs` including your changes.

-## Pull requests

-TODO: Clearly list expectations for pull requests, very basic GitHub notes here.
-TODO: Notes on rejection.
+### Submitting your changes

+When you've finished editing the documentation, commit your changes and push your local branch to your fork on GitHub.
+You may then open a pull request using the GitHub website.
+For more on this workflow, read [Understanding the GitHub Flow](https://guides.github.com/introduction/flow/).

+While it is our goal to allow everyone to contribute, contributions not meeting the project's standards may be rejected.
+If this happens to you, don't fret.
+We usually provide reasons for rejection to give you the opportunity to correct anything out of place.
+Make sure to review the guidelines herein, and consider asking first before attempting to make sweeping changes.

 ## Publishing